-7. Edworthy Park to Shouldice Playground – 5.2 km
+7. Edworthy Park to Shouldice Playground: 5.2 km

 This river ride takes you from a park full of playgrounds to another playground.
 Play at Edworthy Park’s gravel beach, then get an ice cream at Angel’s Cafe.
-Note: This route requires riding on the road for about 500 metres each way (but 2 blocks can be bypassed on a walking trail and 350 m is on a quiet gravel road).
+Note: This route requires riding on the side of the road for about 500 metres each way (but 2 blocks can be bypassed on a walking trail and 350 m is on a quiet gravel road).

 5.2 km Route: Starting from Angel’s Cappuccino and Ice Cream at Edworthy Park, go west on the Bow River Pathway.
 After you pass a clinic and some condos, you’ll have to ride on the side of the road or sidewalk for a couple blocks, but if I’m with the kids and it’s midweek and quiet, I usually just continue on the walking path for 2 blocks where it rejoins with the bike path.
 You’ll pass several football/soccer fields.
 At the gravel road (13 Ave), turn left.
 Continue straight for 350 metres.
 Rejoin the path on the right and go under Hwy 1.
-The playground is 250 m beyond the underpass and on your right.
+The Shouldice Park playground is 250 m beyond the underpass and on your right.
 For more information on Shouldice Park and Playground, see this post by Calgary Playground Review.

-8. Confluence Park (aka West Nose Creek Park) – 4.5 km
+8. Confluence Park (aka West Nose Creek Park): 4.5 km

 Route: Whether you take the paved trail or the gravel trail, you will arrive at Split Rock after 500 metres.
 The lower dirt trail is prettier and allows you to cross several small bridges over the meandering creek, but it may be mucky in the spring.
 In summer, enjoy the unique vegetation along the creek.
 Fall colors are pretty here too.
 For more details, please see this post.
 It’s possible to go much further along the Nose Creek Pathway, but the trail is hilly to the north and northwest, so it’s not ideal for beginning riders.

-9. South Glenmore Park to Weaselhead
+9. South Glenmore Park to Weaselhead: 2.8 – 4 km

-10. Lindsay Park to Roxboro Park & Elbow River Beach – 2.8 km
+10. Lindsay Park to Roxboro Park & Elbow River Beach: 2.8 km

 With a playground at either end and a beach in the middle, this ride is a summer favorite!
 Worthwhile detours include grabbing coffee at

 Route: Take the Elbow River path south.
 Go under Scollen Bridge at 25 Ave SW.
 Continue south on the left (east) side of the river until you reach the playgrounds and tennis courts of Roxboro Park.
 Return the way you came, but when you get to the bridge, turn left (don’t cross the street!), and then take your first left onto the pathway.
 Keep an eye out on your left for river access and enjoy some beach time on this pebble beach.